 In this article I will cover various aspects of microcontroller components, programming, interfacing peripherals, design, develop software, testing and debugging the developed software features.
+Subscribe here to enable complete access to all technical articles, online tests and projects.

 An embedded system is a combination of computer hardware, software and few additional mechanical or electronic parts designed to perform a dedicated function.
 Examples of embedded systems are microwave oven, MP3 player, or alarm clock. microcontroller production counts are in the billions per year, and are integrated into household appliances (microwave, washing machine, coffee machine, . . . ) telecommunication (mobile phones), automotive industry (fuel injection, ABS, . . . ), aerospace industry, industrial automation and so on...